smcasillas1/Capstone/README.md

       2. Ohio's County number and County Names: <https://www.whereig.com/usa/states/ohio/counties>
       3. Ohio's City and County Mapping Source: <https://www.whereig.com/usa/zipcodes/ohio.html>

 - In order to maintain the integrity of my data, I will do some data cleaning in Excel (using Power Query) and Python.
 Although it's not efficient to clean data in two different programs, I want to be able to showcase my level of understanding of both programs and how it can be utilize to complete this step within the Data Analysis process.
-Power Query has a feature which records the actions taken on one's dataset and Python's code is reproducible by anyone with the same level of coding experience or more.
+Power Query has a feature which records the actions taken on one's dataset and Python's code is repeatable/reproducible by anyone with the same level of coding experience or more.

 ## Process Data